ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 ![Narrow about sketch, before clicking hamburger](about-final-narrow-1.jpeg) This is a sketch of what the homepage of our narrow screen website looks like before the hamburger menu is clicked.
 We will use an image gallery, with more written information below the gallery.

+Edit: We decided to eliminate the list of events, as we already have an entire page dedicated to events.
+We replaced it with a button that leads to the brothers page, because our user testing revealed that users did not notice the page as much as we were hoping.

+Edit: We decided to make our gallery take the form of a slideshow, with buttons to choose which photo to see that were not thumbnails of the photos.
+This is because we ended up with an odd number of photos, and thought it would look better this way.
 ![Narrow about sketch, after clicking hamburger](about-final-narrow-2.jpeg) When a user clicks on the hamburger menu, it drops down and covers the content behind it.
 It also makes the content a bit darker in order to help the user focus their attention strictly on the hamburger menu.
 ![Narrow brothers sketch, before clicking modal](brothers-final-narrow-1.jpeg)